WORKS

 15:00.
 Live film score for Chorus (ssaattbb) and Native American hand drum.
 Synched to b/w silent film, “Leather Stocking.”
 2011.

 3:30.
 Choral Anthem (satb), organ, Native American drum.
 Lyrics by Steven Charleston (Choctaw) and Brent Michael Davids.
-Commissioned by Native American Council at Christ Church Cathedtral, Cincinnati, Ohio.
+Commissioned by Native American Council at Christ Church Cathedral, Cincinnati, Ohio.
 2014.
+Lyrics Copyright ©2014 Steven Charleston.
+Music copyright ©2014 Brent Michael Davids.
+All Rights Reserved.
+AUDIO AUDIO

 06:00.
 Chorus (satb), Native American Wood Flute.
 Lyrics and Music: Brent Michael Davids.
 Commissioned by West Virginia University-Parkersburg for the WVU-Parkersburg College Chorale, and is dedicated to the lone Wappinger man “Joe” Two Trees, to the young boy scout Ted Kazimiroff, to his son and author Ted Kazimiroff, Jr., and to the author’s book “The Last Algonquin.”
 2008.